 • Cohort A: ≥3 prior lines of therapy (LOTs) including a PI, an immunomodulatory drug, and an anti-CD38 monoclonal antibody, no prior BCMA-targeted therapy use.1,2

-• Cohort C: ≥3 prior LOTs, a prior PI, an immunomodulatory drug, and an anti-CD38 monoclonal antibody, enrolled patients who had prior exposure to BCMA-targeted treatment (chimeric antigen receptor [CAR]-T cell and/or antibody drug conjugate [ADC]).10
+• Cohort C: ≥3 prior LOTs, including a prior PI, an immunomodulatory drug, and an anti-CD38 monoclonal antibody, enrolled patients who had prior exposure to BCMA-targeted treatment (chimeric antigen receptor [CAR]-T cell and/or antibody drug conjugate [ADC]).10

 • Prophylactic tocilizumab cohort: ≥3 prior LOTs including a PI, an immunomodulatory drug, and an anti-CD38 monoclonal antibody.3